smkyle90/skydy/README.md

 ### Usage

 We encourage the reader to review the [`examples`](https://github.com/smkyle90/skydy/tree/main/examples) folder for some basic examples.
-There are useable `.py` files in the `python` directory, as well as interative notebooks.
+There are useable `.py` files in the `python` directory, as well as interative notebooks in `notebooks`.
 The collection of examples are the simplest, yet most common, systems this modelling methodology can be used on, and include:
 1. A one-dimensional cart that moves in the x-coordinate.
 2. A one-dimensional pendulum that rotates about an axis.
 3. A cart-pendulum—a combination of the two systems above.
 4. A hovercraft—an object that can move in two-dimensions and rotate.
 5. A double pendulum.

 For step-by-step development, the user is encouraged to run their code in an interactive notebook.
 This will leverage the power of `Sympy` and the `skydy` process.
 The Docker image associated with this repository has Jupyter installed.
 To enter an interactive session, simply run `jupyter notebook --allow-root` from the container and copy and paste the address the terminal provides into your browser of choice.